-UK: Russia behind 'malicious' cyber attack
+Russia blamed for 'malicious' cyber-attack

 Mr Williamson warned that the West had "entered a new era of warfare, witnessing a destructive and deadly mix of conventional military might and malicious cyber attacks".

-Russia, he claimed last month, could cause "thousands and thousands" of deaths through crippling cyber attacks on UK infrastructure.
-Moscow dismissed suggestions it was spying on UK energy networks.

-Theresa May accused Russian President Vladimir Putin in November of attempting to "sow discord" in the west by meddling in elections, spreading misinformation and engaging in cyber warfare.
+Prime Minister Theresa May accused Russian President Vladimir Putin in November of attempting to "sow discord" in the West by meddling in elections, spreading misinformation and engaging in cyber warfare.

-MPs have asked social media firms to investigate claims Russian hackers sought to influence the outcome of the 2016 EU referendum,

-You Tube said earlier this week that it had found no evidence of this, while a separate inquiry by Facebook reached the same conclusion.